conversejs/converse.js/docs/source/configuration.rst

 ``member``, ``admin`` and ``owner`` respectively.

-By fetching member lists, Converse.js will always show these users as participants of the MUC, which makes it behave a bit more like modern chat apps.
+By fetching member lists, Converse.js will always show these users as participants of the MUC, giving them a permanent "presence" in the MUC.

 muc_history_max_stanzas